bihealth/sodar-core/docs/source/getting_started.rst

     cookiecutter-django documentation.

-Integration in an Existing Site
+Integration to an Existing Site
 ================================

-If you already have a working site and want to migrate it to SODAR Core, see the :ref:`Existing Site Installation <dev_projectroles_integration>` document.
+If you already have a working site and want to migrate it to using SODAR Core, see the :ref:`integration documentation <dev_integration>`.

 Next Steps